wildfly/quickstart/bean-validation/README.md

 ----------------------------

 By default, tests are configured to be skipped.
 The reason is that the sample test is an Arquillian test, which requires the use of a container.
-You can activate this test by selecting one of the container configuration provided for JBoss AS 7 / JBoss Enterprise Application Platform 6 (remote).
+You can select either managed or remote container, the difference is that the remote one requires a running JBoss AS 7 / JBoss Enterprise Application Platform 6 instance prior executing tests.

 **Testing on Remote Server**